 Updated: 4 December 2021

 On the occasion of a newspaper report about the above discovery, which on 8 June 2020 was published by the Austrian newspaper Der Standard, some uninformed and jealous onlookers claimed that the above discovery "cannot have been a discovery, because the photograph was found in a library and therefore must have been catalogued already".
-This presumption is completely mistaken.
-The above photograph does not appear in the online catalog of the Austrian National Library, and it is not listed there as part of the collection "Fotografien, Dokumente und Schriftstücke aus dem Nachlass von Guido Peters bzw.
+This presumption is mistaken.
+The above photograph does not appear in the online catalog of the Austrian National Library, and (as of 2020) is not listed there as part of the collection "Fotografien, Dokumente und Schriftstücke aus dem Nachlass von Guido Peters bzw.
 Paula Artner" (A-Wn, Musiksammlung, Misc.31/IV).
 Even the ONB's staff themselves would not be able to find it if they tried.
 The photograph could only be discovered by chance and from inside the library.